doodymartin/jjProj/README.md

 The application uses Junit test cases to validate the application.

-Please see the test input data files @ /src/test/resources/*.data in the code base for the Junit test case inputs that validates the applacation operation.
+Please see the test input data files @ /src/test/resources/*.data in the code base for the Junit test case inputs that validate the applacation's operation.
+Junit test cases validate that each test input file produces the required output.

-The Junit test case testprocessInputFile_ATM_data_test_OK_1() in "AtmEngineServiceImplTest.java" validates the application against the ATM_data_test_OK_1.data file which is the input test data procesed by the application specification.
+The Junit test case "testprocessInputFile_ATM_data_test_OK_1()" in "AtmEngineServiceImplTest.java" validates the application against the "ATM_data_test_OK_1.data" file which is the input test data provided in the requirements specification.

 The application currently has a line coverage of 78% for it's Junit test cases.